 Pannage Season (Pigs in The New Forest)

-Pannage is otherwise known as the ‘release of domestic pigs’ in the forest.
-Pannage is no longer carried out in many areas but can still be observed every year here in the New Forest.
-In the autumn after the acorns, beechmast, chestnuts and other nuts have fallen, the pigs are released and work their way through the forest eating them from the forest floor.
-This is for the benefit of the ponies; These acorns and chestnuts can be poisonous to them, however not to the pigs.
-Thanks to the Pigs for gobbling up all of the acorns, no other animals on the forest can be harmed.
+Pannage is otherwise known as the ‘release of domestic pigs’ in the New Forest.
+Pannage is no longer carried out in many areas, but can still be observed every year, here in the New Forest.
+Following the summer at the beginning of the autumn after the acorns, beech mast, chestnuts and other nuts have fallen, the pigs are released and work their way through the forest hoovering them from the forest floor.
+This practise is believed to be unique to the UK and is very special.